Updated: November 27, 2024

 Public transportation

 Lisbon offers an efficient public transportation system that comprises buses, trams, trains, and the iconic yellow trams.
 The metro network connects the city, while trains allow you to get to other parts of the country quickly and cheaply.
-The Lisbon airport allows frequent international travelers to get around easily.
+Lisbon Airport allows frequent international travelers to get around easily.

 Climate